kohana/minion/README.md

 # Minion

+*NOTE: Minion is currently in a beta state, please report any issues in the issue tracker*

 Minion is a module for the Kohana framework which makes it easier to run various tasks from the cli.

 The original "need" behind Minion was the lack of a good db migrations system, capable of selecting migrations